openassistive/OpenATFrontEnd/content/post/site-infrastructure.md

 So some of you will want to know how this all works.
 Well in short we are using a [JAMstack](http://jamstack.org) (Javascript, APIS and Markup).

-In particular we use the following bits of technology:
+In particular we use the following bits of technology <!--more-->:

 - The main grunt work is done by [Hugo](http://gohugo.io).
 A static site generator.
 Its amazing.
 If you want to look at making your own static site look no further than Hugo.
 Why is it so good?
 	- A lot of static site generators are really designed for Blogs.
 You can kind of get them to work to your own needs but its a bit messy